skip to content

 00:58:02 - Chris Ferdinandi

 I do.
-They.
-They do a great job of adjusting the, like doing bandwidth.
-Aware streaming.
-Right.
-So if you want to like a bad connection or a smaller screen, they're not going to send a 1080p, like video file to my tiny little, like mobile screen.
+They do a great job of doing bandwidth-aware streaming.
+So if you're on a bad connection or a smaller screen, they're not going to send a 1080p video file to my tiny little mobile screen.

 00:58:19 - Scott Steinlage